Saturday, July 20, 2013

 After eight to twelve weeks chained in the ship’s hold, they arrived in America or Barbados and were sold again to colonists and planters, ostensibly for a term of indenture where they were “apprenticed” to a trade.
 In reality, they were set to hard labor, clearing land, tending crops, logging, moving stones and stumps, etc.

 Most of what I've cited in this article is about economically-disadvantaged English slaves and servants.
 But there was another, even more horrendous and barbaric economy in the Irish slave trade.
 From 1641 on, the Irish population shrank by two-thirds as men, women and children were slaughtered, and tens of thousands of them were transported to be sold in the West Indies and America.
-And not necessarily as bond-servants, but as slaves.
+Some historians claim the Irish were bond-servants, but others have said slaves.
 Most of them didn't live more than a year or two.

 By no means was every purchaser of indentured servants a bad master.
 Some of the children would have been raised amongst the families and treated well.
 Servants who were 18 or older could marry after their indenture termed out, and they did learn useful trades.
 Many (perhaps even most) masters honored the contracts.
 And though there are no records to support this, many genealogies do not list the name or background of a colonist’s wife—could she have been a captured, transported child who served an indenture, and then married a settler?